 We have one twenty-minute recess daily.
 This is an important time for fresh air and exercise, as well as social interaction.
 We go outside unless it is raining, snowing, or below 20 degrees (with windchill).
 Please dress your child accordingly.
 If your child needs to remain indoors during recess, you must send a note to the teacher requesting this.
 Studies that compare recess/no recess generally find that children are more engaged if they have recess or other breaks in learning.
 Research also shows that lack of heavy motor activities can lead children to disorganization.
 For these reasons, we value this time for students, and we need a doctor's excuse if your child misses outdoor recess for more than 3 days.
 Each grade level has grade appropriate guidelines.
-However, Pokemon cards, YuGiOh cards, video games, CD players, hand-held electronic devices, and personal sports equipment are to be left at home.
+Toys, games, and personal belongings unrelated to school activities are to be left at home.